The Prime Minister has ruled out extending the furlough scheme beyond September.

 It comes as the Job Retention Scheme - otherwise known as furlough - has saved millions of jobs during the pandemic.

 Since the country was plunged into the first national lockdown in March 2020, the government has paid workers using the Job Retention Scheme up to £2,500 a month.

-While the government contributes 80% towards pay packets, employers are then able to choose whether to pay an extra 20 percent wage top up - but they do not have to.
+The government used to contribute 80% towards pay packets while employers could choose whether to pay an extra 20 percent wage top up - but they did not have to.

 So when will the furlough scheme payments stop and who can still claim?

 Changes to the furlough scheme are due to be introduced from July 1, with employers having to pick up 10% of their furloughed workers’ salaries.